PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/msal-java-get-remove-accounts-token-cache.md

 ---
-title: Java için MSAL kullanarak belirteç önbelleğinden hesap alma ve kaldırma (MSAL4j)
+title: Get and remove accounts from the token cache using MSAL for Java (MSAL4j)
 titleSuffix: Microsoft identity platform
-description: Java için Microsoft kimlik doğrulama kitaplığı 'nı kullanarak, belirteç önbelleğinde hesapları görüntülemeyi ve kaldırmayı öğrenin.
+description: Learn how to view and remove accounts from the token cache using the Microsoft Authentication Library for Java.
 services: active-directory
 documentationcenter: dev-center-name
 author: sangonzal